-West Virginia is the outdoor recreation state that the eastern United States has been hiding in plain sight — a state where 78% of the land is forested, where Class V whitewater runs through gorges carved 1,000 feet deep, where Appalachian sandstone provides the finest sport climbing on the East Coast, and where the Monongahela National Forest’s 919,000 acres contain more designated wilderness than any national forest in the eastern United States.
-The New River Gorge National Park (America’s newest, established 2020) formally announced what paddlers, climbers, and hikers have known for decades: West Virginia’s outdoor assets are among the most significant in the country.
-The state’s rivers — the New, the Gauley, the Cheat, the Potomac — provide whitewater across every difficulty level from Class I flatwater to Class V expert; the climbing from New River Gorge to Seneca Rocks covers beginner sport routes to Grade VI big wall objectives.
-This is serious outdoor terrain.
+West Virginia is the outdoor recreation state the eastern United States kept hiding in plain sight — 78% of the land forested, Class V whitewater running through gorges carved 1,000 feet deep, Appalachian sandstone that holds the finest sport climbing on the East Coast, and the Monongahela National Forest’s 921,000 acres, which hold eight designated wilderness areas and the deepest backcountry in the mid-Atlantic.
+The New River Gorge National Park and Preserve (America’s newest national park, designated in December 2020) made official what paddlers, climbers, and hikers had known for decades: the state’s outdoor assets rank among the country’s best.
+Its rivers — the New, the Gauley, the Cheat, the Potomac — run whitewater across every difficulty level, from Class I flatwater to Class V expert; the climbing, from New River Gorge to Seneca Rocks, spans beginner sport routes to Grade VI big-wall objectives.
+This is serious terrain.

 Whitewater Rivers: The Paddling Mecca